I Heart Movies

 I Heart Movies (stylized as i ❤ movies) is a Philippine free-to-air television channel owned and operated by GMA Network Inc. The channel was on test broadcast from March 22 to 31, 2021, and was officially launched on April 5, 2021.
 It operates every Monday to Sunday from 6:00 a.m. to 12:00 midnight.

 Overview

-I Heart Movies consists of domestically-originated and Filipino-dubbed international films from various distributors, along with internal studio GMA Pictures, as well as ABS-CBN Studios/Star Cinema, MQ Studios, Unitel Pictures, Regal Entertainment, The IdeaFirst Company, APT Entertainment, OctoArts Films, FPJ Productions, and Brightlight Productions.
+I Heart Movies consists of domestically-originated and Filipino-dubbed international films from various distributors, along with internal studio GMA Pictures, as well as ABS-CBN Studios/Star Cinema, MQ Studios, Unitel Pictures, Regal Entertainment, Viva Films, The IdeaFirst Company, APT Entertainment, OctoArts Films, FPJ Productions, and Brightlight Productions.
 Its film rights do not conflict with those of other film networks.

+Programming

+I Heart Movies primarily broadcasts a mix of Filipino and international films through recurring movie blocks.
+Among these are Takilya Throwback, which features classic local films; Pinoy Movie Date, highlighting contemporary Filipino titles; and Block Screening, which presents popular foreign movies.
+The channel has also carried selected dramas, variety programs, and news broadcasts in simulcast.